Life-Letters/mocha-factory-example/README.md

 ## TODO

-Find a way to exit the process cleanly after its finished journey
+Find a way to exit the process cleanly after its finished selenium

 ## Other supporting docs/examples